UniMath/agda-unimath/src/group-theory/images-of-group-homomorphisms.lagda.md

     backward-implication (is-image-image-hom-Group K)
 ```

+### The image of a subgroup of a group homomorphism

 ## Properties

 ### A group homomorphism is surjective if and only if its image is the full subgroup